The Best Church Communication Software For 2025

 Word of caution

-25% of members stop going to churches because they disagree with the political views preached.
-The same can hold true for social media.
-As a channel, it is extremely visible and attracts a large number of audience with varied political views.
+25% of members stop attending churches because they disagree with the preached political views.
+The same can hold for social media.
+As a channel, it is obvious and attracts a large audience with varied political views.
 So keep your messaging circumspect to avoid alienating potential members.

 Pro tip